-The microscopic measurement of tumor thickness or depth of invasion (DOI) has long been considered a valuable parameter for predicting regional nodal involvement and survival in oral cavity squamous cell carcinoma.
-Proper gross techniques (avoidance of tangential cuts and serial sectioning of the lesion at 2-3 mm intervals) will facilitate subsequent microscopic assessment.
+The microscopic measurement of tumor thickness or depth of invasion (DOI) has long been considered a valuable parameter for predicting regional nodal involvement and survival in oral cavity squamous cell carcinoma.1.2 Proper gross techniques (avoidance of tangential cuts and serial sectioning of the lesion at 2-3 mm intervals) will facilitate subsequent microscopic assessment.
 While thickness and DOI are often regarded as synonymous, they have slight differences.
 Thickness is usually measured from the mucosal surface of the tumor to the deepest point of tissue invasion in a perpendicular fashion with an optical micrometer or transparent ruler overlaid on the slide, while DOI is measured from the basement membrane of adjacent normal to the deepest point of invasion of the tumor.
-AJCC 8th edition now uses DOI for staging and a standard approach is outlined in Figure 2, A and B.
+AJCC 8th edition now uses DOI for staging and a standard approach is outlined in Figure 2, A and B. While a similar approach has been implied for non-squamous cell carcinomas (i.e., minor salivary gland carcinomas), this is not substantiated and thus not required for non-squamous cell carcinomas.